Fentanyl Addiction

 Back to top

-Many people are unaware of how much fentanyl can kill– even a tiny amount can be fatal.
+Because of its anonymous properties, many people are unaware of how dangerous fentanyl can be.
+However, even a tiny amount can be fatal.

 The sinister dealer practice to increase profit margins by lacing heroin and cocaine with fentanyl has become all too common.
 A substance abuser will ingest it while thinking he is using cocaine or heroin.
 This recipe for tragedy has greatly contributed to skyrocketing overdose rates.

 Like all opioids, fentanyl binds to opioid receptors.
-These receptors reside in the areas of the brain that control pain and emotion and blocks pain messages.
-Concurrently it increases release of dopamine, which is the chemical that motivates us to engage in activities we find pleasurable and rewarding.
+These receptors reside in the areas of the brain that control pain and emotion, and block pain messages.
+Concurrently it increases the release of dopamine, which is the chemical that motivates us to engage in activities we find pleasurable and rewarding.
 This produces the exhilaration and euphoria that causes addiction.

-As the body builds up tolerance for the increased dopamine levels it needs higher dosages to feel that high.
+So how long does it take to get addicted to fentanyl?
+As the body builds up tolerance for the increased dopamine levels it needs higher dosages to feel that same high.
 Its shelf life in the body is very short, inducing the body to constantly demand to be fed with the substance as it cycles out of the body.

 • Apace